 Volunteering with us: If you volunteer with us we will collect your name and contact details.
 We may also take still images of you for the purpose of creating an identity badge or for promoting our work.
 We will also keep details of your application, references and DBS check.

-If you are a client: If you use our services we will need to collect information such as your name, age, address and other protected characteristics.
-In order to provide support we will also collect some information about family members and carers.
+If you are a client: If you use our services, we will need to collect information such as your name, age, address and other protected characteristics.
+In order to provide support, we will also collect some information about family members and carers.
 We also receive data about our clients and their families and carers from other professionals or organisations.
+All data is secured by using our chosen CMS service ‘Charity Log’, your data is not shared with any third parties unless agreed with a client.

 Using our website: If you use our website, we will store data about your internet browser, I.P. address, the timings of your visits, and a record of which pages you looked at.